shawnweisfeld/Smart-Video-Portal-Demo/readme.md

             ```

 ### Next we need to monitor for the job to complete and then collect the output files

+> NOTE: there are many ways to do this, I am [polling](https://docs.microsoft.com/en-us/azure/media-services/media-services-rest-check-job-progress) the job status, but you could also have [AMS send notififications to a queue](https://docs.microsoft.com/en-us/azure/media-services/media-services-dotnet-check-job-progress-with-queues) or to a [WebHook](https://docs.microsoft.com/en-us/azure/media-services/media-services-dotnet-check-job-progress-with-webhooks)

 1. The first step is to create a new queue that we can monitor listing videos getting processed.

     > NOTE: We could have AMS list all jobs it has, but we don't know if we created those jobs